khzliu/HZTreeLableView/README.md

 License
 ---
-ZLSwipeableView is available under MIT license.
+HZTreeLableView is available under MIT license.
 See the LICENSE file for more info.